-Web Page Item Description RTP Settings RTP Port (even) Specify the port number used for the RTP stream after establishing a SIP call.
+Web Page Item Description Call Disconnection Terminate Call After Delay ?
+Automatically terminate an active call after a given delay in seconds.
+A value of 0 w disable this function.
+Enter up to 8 digits.
+Audio Codec Selection Codec ?
+Select desired codec (only one may be chosen).
+RTP Settings RTP Port (even) Specify the port number used for the RTP stream after establishing a SIP call.
 This port number must be an even number and defaults to 10500.
 The supported range is 0-65536.
 Enter up to 5 digits.
+Asymmetric RTP ?
+Specify if the remote endpoint will send and receive RTP packets on different ports.
+If set to false, the device will track the address/port that is sending RTP packets during a SIP call.
+If the address/port changes mid-stream, the device will disregard the SDP and send all further RTP packets to this new address.
+If set to true, this device will ignore the sending address/port and send RTP as specified in the SDP.
+Warning!
+Enabling asymmetric RTP can cause the RTP stream to be lost.
+Most installations should not enable asymmetric RTP.
 Jitter Buffer ?
 Specify the size of the jitter buffer (in milliseconds) used for SIP calls.
-Valid values are 50-1000.
+Valid values at 50-1000.
+RTP Encryption (SRTP) When enabled, a SIP call's audio streams are encrypted using SRTP.
 Call Disconnection Terminate Call After Delay ?
 Automatically terminate an active call after a given delay in seconds.
 A value of 0 will disable this function.
 Enter up to 8 digits.
 Codec Selection Force Selected Codec ?
 When configured, this option will allow you to force the device to negotiate for the selected codec.
 Otherwise, the device will perform codec negotiation using the default list of supported codecs.
 Codec ?
 Select the desired codec (only one may be chosen).
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.